socites/beyond/README.md

 * **Module bundler** in a modular development environment.
 Modules encapsulate mixed resources (html, plain css, less, texts, js, react components, static resources as images and server-side code).
 * **Single Page** and **load on demand** ready and easy thanks to `requireJS` AMD technology.
 Create modules, pages, controls and libraries that are loaded only when required, optimizing the performance and response times.
 Polymer elements and react components are also loaded on demand.
 * **Realtime ready**. `BeyondJS` is based on websockets thanks to socket.io.
-* **Server and Builder**.
+* **Server**.
 With `BeyondJS` you do not require a server to develop, BeyondJS is a server.
 In development, BeyondJS compiles your modules on the fly.
 * **Builder**. `BeyondJS` compiles and prepares your modules to deploy your applications in your production environment.
 Modular programming means, among other things to be able to develop your client code and your server code together.
 Not as two different things.
 But, once we want to deploy to production, we want our static resources separated from the server side code, in a way that we can distribute our client side resources in flat servers, even better on a CDN infrastructure, and the server code in a datacenter with servers prepared to support the required processing load.
 * **Offline ready**.
 HTML5 Offline capabilities are great!
 And `BeyondJS` takes advantage on that. `BeyondJS` automatically creates the offline manifest.
 * **Multilanguage** support.
 Applications and libraries can be configured to support multiple languages.
 * **Client side rendering**. `BeyondJS` supports out-of-the-box, `mustache templating`, `react` and `polymer` to help you build incredible user interfaces very quickly with manteinable code.
 * **Polymer and React together**: These two incredible technologies can work together and are ready to be used very easily with no extra setup, and ready to be compiled to production environments without to think on grunt, or webpack.
+* **Create incredible Apps** thanks to Polymer.
+Polymer has a set of beautiful web components that will help you create cool interfaces very fast.
+* **Phonegap ready**: `BeyondJS` was designed to develop applications to be compiled both on phonegap, and for the web.

 ## Install BeyondJS
 The way to get started is by installing `BeyondJS` with `node` and `npm`.